kandasu/Pitch-Perfect/README.md

 # Pitch-Perfect
-This is training for create ios app at Udacity.
+This is training for create a iOS app at Udacity.